Silver Trophy Chase Preview, Tips, Runners & Trends

 Silver Trophy Chase Trend Analysis

-✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +14.43, is when runners were 1st in the betting market.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +9.06, is when runners were aged 8.

-❌ The worst performing factor that has failed to produce a single winner is when runners had 2 career starts in the class, when backing these the trend shows a record of 0-21.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 2 career starts in the class, when backing these, the trend shows a record of 0-22.

-The course which has produced the most winners of the Silver Trophy Chase is Cheltenham, there has been a total of 11 winners of this race who ran at Cheltenham last time out.
+The course which has produced the most winners of the Silver Trophy Chase is Cheltenham; there have been a total of 11 winners of this race who ran at Cheltenham last time out.

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 174 runners whilst the Female runners have produced 0 winners from a total of 4 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 179 runners, while female runners have produced 0 winners from a total of 5 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Caribean Boy in 2023, winning for Nicky Henderson at odds of 28/1 under the guidance of Daryl Jacob.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 10 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Silver Trophy Chase.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Route to the Silver Trophy Chase

-Many trainers will target races to use as prep races before coming to the Silver Trophy Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Silver Trophy Chase.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race